OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/On Sensemaking.md

 ![[j3rry_spiff_cartoon_art_illustrating_the_notion_of_groups_of__fed72a4f-81c9-49a5-9c44-4846c6a9ece0_3.png]]

 One of humans' biggest quests has been to understand the world around us.
 I'm not sure we're all that good at it yet.
+It would be useful if we were better.

-Twenty-eight years of curating a single mind map has led me here.
-This is my playground.
-These folks' dreams and fantasies have influenced my vision.
-The advent of generative AI shatters some constraints that made realizing these visions hard to see before; now it's possible.
+The topics you'll see on this page, all related to sensemaking, constitute my playground.
+These folks' dreams and fantasies have influenced my vision profoundly.
+Twenty-eight years of curating a single mind map (plus an unhealthy dose of curiosity) has led me here.
 ## Visions and inspirations

 Sensemaking has many **relatives**, including:

 - [Collaborative Sensemaking](https://bra.in/5pKkrp)